-Sexy and smart, with an extremely desirable male lead, this is a delightful debut from an exciting new voice in women’s fiction.
+Sexy and smart, with an extremely desirable male lead, this is a delightful debut.

-When Marla Jacobs discovers that the shop next to her Little White Wedding Chapel is to become a funeral parlour, she declares all-out war.
+When Marla Jacobs discovers that the shop next to her Wedding Chapel is to become a funeral parlour, she declares war.

 Marla’s not going down without a fight.
 She enlists a motley crew of weird and wonderful local supporters, and battle lines are drawn.
 But, as soon as Marla meets her nemesis, she realises just how much trouble she’s really in.
 His rugged good looks and Irish lilt make her stomach fizz – how is she supposed to concentrate on destroying him, when half the time she’s struggling not to rip the shirt off his back?